HenrikJoreteg/redux-persist-middleware/README.md

 ## Why?

-* I want caching should to be a seamless asynchronous side effect in Redux, done when the browser is not busy with other things (hence the use of `requestIdleCallback`).
+* I think caching should to be a seamless asynchronous side effect in Redux, done when the browser is not busy with other things (hence the use of `requestIdleCallback`).
 * Lets you bring your own persistance library.
-I use [money-clip](https://github.com/HenrikJoreteg/money-clip) because it's async, IndexedDB powered (not synch and blocking `localStorage`), and supports versioning and max age.
+I use [money-clip](https://github.com/HenrikJoreteg/money-clip) because it's tiny, async, IndexedDB-powered (not sync and blocking like `localStorage`), and supports versioning and max age.
-* I don't like other patterns I've seen of dispatching special `PERSIST` actions because that is likely to trigger unnecessary renders and the work of persisting data has no direct impact on the UI.
-And, in my opinion, should be done lazily to keep app performing smoothly.
+* I want to dispatching special persistance related actions to trigger writing to cache because such actions are likely to trigger unnecessary renders.
+The work of persisting data has no direct impact on the UI and in my opinion, should be done lazily to keep app performing smoothly.
-* I don't like other patterns I've seen of write on every action, I want to pick what reducers get persisted on what actions in an opt-in sort of way.
+* I don't want to write on every action, I want to pick what reducers get persisted on what actions in an opt-in sort of way.
-* Is inert if running in node.
+* inert if running in node.

 ## install